Damhan91/Fish-for-Thought/README.md

  - Link to Keeping Fish Simple can be found [Here]

 ## Content
- - All the images were taken from Google Images and the care video have been taken from Youtube.
+ - All the images were taken from Google Images and the care videos have been taken from Youtube.